-Driving While Intoxicated Application: Consists of a data base information on driving while intoxicated offenders for each locality.
-A central file is maintained which allows greater communications among local criminal justice agencies.
-Statistical reports, the number of tests, type of tests, and the involvement in traffic accidents are produced.
+Driving While Intoxicated Application: Consists of data base information on offenders driving while intoxicated for each locality.
+Maintenance of a central file allows greater communication between local criminal justice agencies.
+Statistical reports, the number of tests, type of tests and the involvement in traffic accidents are other outputs of this system.